 Sensitive information is more than just financial details.
 Names, addresses, emails, and phone numbers should all be transmitted securely through your website to protect the identity of your visitors from interference.

 Even if you have only a simple contact form on your site, you should consider having an added layer of security.

 It helps your website rank higher with search engines

 In 2014, Google started considering site security as a page ranking factor.
 That’s right.
 If your site isn’t HTTPS, your page won’t rank as high in search results.

 It boosts your visitor’s confidence in your site when they don’t see “NOT SECURE” on your pages!

 Google has started warning visitors that form areas on HTTP sites are not secure.
 Eventually, these warnings will appear on all pages of HTTP sites.

-Now imagine you are visiting the website of a nonprofit you want to make a donation to and the first thing you notice are the words NOT SECURE up in the URL window.
-That’s not an impression you want your donors to have.
+Now imagine you are visiting the website of a business you want to make a purchase from and the first thing you notice are the words NOT SECURE up in the URL window.
+That’s not an impression you want your customers or donors to have.

 How do you get an HTTPS site?